amira133-eg/HackBio-internship-stages/README.md

-How to install Packages in R
+###How to install Packages in R

- crna packages How to download them
+ crna packages How to download packages from CRAN

 1- Search for crna packages from Google